paser-group/continuous-secsoft/workshops/Workshop2.md

 ML models are susceptible to security issues:

 1. `poisoning attacks` that are introduced through passing in erroneous dataset files into ML code
 2. `model tricking` that are results of models that are being attacked, which gives erroneous results.
-Model results are indicators of ML models being attacked.
+Incorrect prediction performance is an indicator of ML models being attacked.

 Assist Dolly by writing logging code in the correct locations in `ML.py` with comments so that the two above-mentioned issues are logged for all provided ML examples.
-After writing the code, first, make sure it compiles, save `ML.py` and then push it to your repository.
+After writing the code, first, make sure it compiles.
+Second, put in comments to justify your code, save `ML.py`, and then push it to your repository.
 Then, complete `Mini-workshop#2` on ILearn.
 For questions please let me know.